DineshMargana/from-margana/README.md

 |Radio silence|It points out that it's okay to not know who you are or what you want to do.|Alice oseman|

+## Favorite Quotes

+>It always seems impossible until it is done.
+* *Nelson Mandela*
+>I believe that when you put a smile out there,you get a smile back.
+* *Heidi Klum*